 Lets us know what to do to recover your stock market losses!

 Learn The Basics

-First of all, we need to know that stock trading is based on the stock price action.
+First of all, it is important to learn the basics before you start trading stocks.
+Majority of the astute traders trade based on the stock price action.
 You can study this price action by technical analysis.

 As a stock trader, you should trade a stock between only support and resistance price levels.
 You should buy a stock above support level and sell the stock at or below the resistance level.
 Thus, support is your stop loss and resistance is your target for long trade or buying trade.

 With technical analysis, you can also find various technical chart patterns which give you levels where you should buy a stock and sell a stock.

 Learn about different important technical indicators which are complementary to chart patterns.
 They give more accuracy to buy or sell signals.

 A trading system is a chart based system which gives you buy and sell signals on technical charts.
 It gives you the support and resistance price levels, important part of trading.

 After you learn the basics of technical analysis, you should build a trading system for you.